-The On-Sync mode allows the installer to look only at radio transmissions for CDR-9150 radios.
-When packets are received, the transmission's current and maximum signal strength is displayed along with the packet's source group code and address.
+The On-Sync mode allows the installer to look only at radio transmissions for CDR-915L radio.
+When packets are received, the transmission's current and maximum signal strength is displayed along with the packets' source group code and address.
 This allows the installer to ensure there is adequate signal strength with enough fade margin to guarantee reliable operation.
-Signals in the green area are considered very reliable, those in the yellow area are marginally reliable and signals in the red area are considered not reliable.
+Signals in the green area are considered very reliable, the yellow area are marginally reliable and the red area are considered not reliable.

-The graph will display information for as many as 16 radio addresses.
+The graph will display information for a maximum of 16 radio addresses.
 As new addresses are received, they will replace the oldest ones in the graph.
-The last received signal is indicated by a crosshatch in the bar.
+The signal received last is indicated by a cross hatch in the bar.
 Clicking on the Stop button will reset the graph information.